-Applying for a Mphil/PhD
+Applying for an MPhil/PhD

 We’re delighted that you are considering applying for an MPhil/PhD or MPhil at Derby.
 Here is the process you need to go through.

-1. Check our entry requirements below
+1. Check our entry requirements

 2. Choose your research project — You can either choose to apply for one of our predefined research projects (see the current list of fully-funded or self-funded projects) or if none of those appeal, you can design your own research project.
 If you already have a body of published research (which may include creative works), you may be able to apply for a Mhil/PhD by Published Works

-3. Check our fees and funding information
+3. Check fees and funding information

 5. If you have a disability or medical condition that may affect your study, please visit our applicants with a disability page for more information